kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 - OpenCV for image processing
 - Numpy (if needed)
 - PyCaw or another library to control system volume
-- public OpenCv models to detect hand gesture or any other model
+- Public OpenCv models to detect hand gesture or any other model

 <b><i>Note: Should not use libraries to perform main goals</i></b>